 Pros & Cons of Living in Munich

-Thinking about moving to Munich?
+Thinking about to Munich?
 Below we highlight some of the pros and cons of living in Munich.

 Pros of Living in Munich as a Digital Nomad